catswe/catswe/README.md

-I like to document my merged open-sourced PRs, many of which are rather random.
+I like to document my open-sourced PRs, many of which are rather random.
 It reminds me of the good work I have done :D

 # Merged: